The South Shore Audubon Society has many opportunities for volunteers. A few of these opportunities are listed below.

 Location: Tackapausha Museum and Preserve, 2225 Washington Ave, Seaford

 South Shore Audubon has improved and beautified the gardens at the Tackapausha Museum for birds, butterflies, and people with our volunteers, the help of a National Audubon Society Collaborative Grant, and Tackapausha staff.
 We have added native plants, removed weeds and invasives, and have signs and informational materials.
-Our volunteer corps meets on the first and third Tuesday mornings of each month (weather permitting) to help maintain and further improve the garden.
+Our volunteer corps meets on the first Saturday morning and third Thursday afternoon of each month (weather permitting) to help maintain and further improve the garden.
 If you would like more information and/or to join our garden volunteers, please contact Louise DeCesare at 917-548-6974 or Lmdcesare128@gmail.com.

 Location: Tackapausha Museum and Preserve, Seaford